AnonPaperCode/CoupledHalfT/README.md

 ## CoupledHalfT

-This package contains scripts to reproduce the results of article "Coupled Markov chain Monte Carlo for high-dimensional regression with Half-t priors", by Niloy Biswas, Anirban Bhattacharya, Pierre E. Jacob and James E. Johndrow (https://arxiv.org/abs/2012.04798).
+This package contains scripts to reproduce the results of article "Coupled Markov chain Monte Carlo for high-dimensional regression with Half-t priors".

 ### Installation